TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 25/1 Samuel 25.23.md

 ---

-And when Abigail saw David, she hasted, and alighted from her ass, and fell before David on her face, and bowed herself to the ground.
+When Abigail saw David, she hurried, and alighted from her donkey, and fell before David on her face, and bowed herself to the ground.